bugzilla/bugzilla/docs/en/rst/customizing/templates.rst

 The third method is the best if there are hooks in the appropriate places.
-Unlike code hooks, there is no requirement to document template hooks, so you just have to open up the template and see (search for 'Hook.process').
+Unlike code hooks, there is no requirement to document template hooks, so you just have to open up the template and see (search for ``Hook.process``).

-If there are no hooks available, then the second method of customization should be used if you are going to make major changes, because it is guaranteed that the contents of the :file:`custom` directory will not be touched during an upgrade, and you can then decide whether to continue using your own templates, or make the effort to merge your changes into the new versions by hand.
+If there are no hooks available, then the second method of customization should be used if you are going to make major changes, because it is guaranteed that the contents of the :file:`custom` directory will not be touched during an upgrade, and you can then decide whether to revert to the standard templates, continue using yours, or make the effort to merge your changes into the new versions by hand.
 It's also good for entirely new files, and for a few files like :file:`bug/create/user-message.html.tmpl` which are designed to be entirely replaced.

-Using the second method, your installation may break if incompatible changes are made to the template interface.
-Such changes should be documented in the release notes, provided you are using a stable release of Bugzilla, so you should be able to see them coming.
+Using the second method, your user interface may break if incompatible changes are made to the template interface.
+Templates do change regularly and so interface changes are not individually documented, and you would need to work out what had changed and adapt your template accordingly.

 For minor changes, the convenience of the first method is hard to beat.
+When you upgrade Bugzilla, :command:`git` will merge your changes into the new version for you.
+On the downside, if the merge fails then Bugzilla will not work properly until you have fixed the problem and re-integrated your code.

-You can see what you've changed using :command:`git diff`, which you can't if you fork the file into the :file:`custom` directory.
+Also, you can see what you've changed using :command:`git diff`, which you can't if you fork the file into the :file:`custom` directory.

 .. _template-edit: